OpenSecuritySummit/oss2018/content/articles/OutcomesBasedStrategy.md

 Please don’t wait for the Summit to start thinking/sharing/working on the Working Sessions you want to be involved in.
 Start collaborating now with the Participant’s already registered, and leave the hard questions or work for the Summit.

-We have a great opportunity to really make the difference in our industry and (more importantly) to make the world a bit safer.
+We have a great opportunity to really make the difference in our industry and (more importantly) to make the world a little safer.

 This is your opportunity to create something special.